 You really don’t need to with this method as the paint just slides right off in most cases.

 Distressing the layered paint to FINALLY unveil all of your colors

 For this step, I most often use these sponges.
-They’re covered in a fabric material on the outside with sponge underneath.
+They’re covered in a fabric material on the outside with a sponge underneath.
 They work perfectly for wet distressing if you lightly wet them.